 Along the way, you’ll stop at gorgeous locations such as Geysir geothermal area, Reynisfjara black sand beach, and Jökulsárlón glacier lagoon.
-You will also have the opportunity to add on exciting adventures to spice up your days, such as glacier hiking, riding the Icelandic horse, sailing between icebergs, and unwinding in the geothermal spas of Mývatn Nature Baths and the Blue Lagoon.
+You will also have the opportunity to add on exciting adventures to spice up your days, such as glacier hiking, sailing between icebergs, and unwinding in the geothermal spas of the Vok Baths and the Blue Lagoon.

 Discover glaciers, geysers, and waterfalls with this 8-day summer package.
 Come along and experience the beauty of Iceland as the Midnight Sun shines above you.
 Check availability by choosing a date.

-This is your first day in Iceland and the adventure begins right away.
+This is your first day in Iceland, and the adventure begins right away.
 After collecting your bags, you’ll hop aboard a bus that will take you through the dark, rugged lava field of the Reykjanes Peninsula towards Reykjavík city.
-This otherworldly landscape you will see along the way is, however, only the beginning of strange sceneries you will come across on your holiday.
+However, this otherworldly landscape you will see along the way is only the beginning of strange sceneries you will come across on your holiday.

 Once in the city, you can start exploring the capital.
 A walk down Laugavegur shopping street is highly recommended as it is filled with quirky boutiques and even quirkier bars and restaurants.
 The Midnight Sun lights up the evening so you can stay out late exploring famous buildings such as Hallgrímskirkja church or Harpa Concert Hall, both located in the downtown area.

 You’ll be picked up in the morning by your friendly local guide for your 6-day trip around the countryside.
-On today’s itinerary are the three essential stops for all visitors to Iceland; Þingvellir National Park, Geysir geothermal area, and Gullfoss waterfall, collectively known as the Golden Circle.
+Today’s itinerary covers the three essential stops for all visitors to Iceland: Þingvellir National Park, Geysir geothermal area, and Gullfoss waterfall, collectively known as the Golden Circle.

-From there you’ll visit the Geysir geothermal area where you’ll better have a camera ready.
-The hot spring, Strokkur, erupts every few minutes in a 25-metre water column and a selfie with Strokkur is a must when visiting Iceland.
+From there, you’ll visit the Geysir geothermal area, where you’ll better have a camera ready.
+The hot spring, Strokkur, erupts every few minutes in a 66 ft (20m) water column, and a selfie with Strokkur is a must when visiting Iceland.

 Finally, you’ll reach Gullfoss waterfall.
-As soon as you leave the minibus you will hear the rumbling noise as freezing glacial water plummets down 32 metres into an ancient canyon.
+As soon as you leave the minibus, you will hear the rumbling noise as freezing glacial water plummets down 105 ft (32m) into an ancient canyon.
 Gullfoss is one of the most breathtaking sites in Iceland and will surely leave you in awe.

 After a great first day on the road, you’ll make your way to your accommodations in the Golden Circle area.

 After breakfast, it is time to continue your journey.
-Today you'll explore the many attractions on the South Coast which include glaciers, waterfalls, and a black sand beach.
+Today, you'll explore the many South Coast attractions, including glaciers, waterfalls, and a black sand beach.

 You'll make your way towards the large glacier volcano Eyjafjallajökull.
-Close by, you'll find Seljalandsfoss, a high and narrow waterfall which falls over a cave in the cliff face.
-This cave allows visitors to walk behind the falling springwater and get a unique view of the cascade and surrounding countryside.
+Close by, you'll find Seljalandsfoss, a high and narrow waterfall that falls over a cave in the cliff face.
+This cave allows visitors to walk behind the falling spring water and get a unique view of the cascade and surrounding countryside.

 Then you'll move on to another waterfall, the vastly different but equally beautiful, Skógafoss.
-This one is wider and more powerful than Seljalandsfoss and it falls onto a very flat land which allows visitors to walk right up to the wall of water.
+This one is wider and more powerful than Seljalandsfoss, and it falls onto a very flat land that allows visitors to walk right up to the wall of water.

-Before you head to your accommodations in or near the village of Vík, you will stop at the black sand beach of Reynisfjara.
+Before you head to your accommodation in or near the village of Vík, you will stop at the black sand beach of Reynisfjara.
 Here you'll see jet-black, volcanic sand, cliffs made of hexagonal columns, massive sea stack rise out of the ocean, and great birdlife.
-Keep an eye out for puffins as they are known to nest nearby in the summertime.
+Keep an eye out for puffins, as they are known to nest nearby in the summertime.

-Today it is time to head further east, into Vantajökull National Park.
-There, nestled by the foot of the mighty glacier, Vatnajökull, you will find one of the most stunning spots in all of in Iceland, Jökulsárlón glacier lagoon.
+Today it is time to head further east into Vantajökull National Park.
+There, nestled by the foot of the mighty glacier, Vatnajökull, you will find one of the most stunning spots in all of Iceland, Jökulsárlón glacier lagoon.